mgba-emu/gbatek/index.md

 The RSA signature is in OpenPGP SHA1 format (as used by SWI 23h, however Flipnote is using it's own RSA functions instead of the BIOS SWIs).
-The RSA public/private keys are contain in the Flipnote executable (in the modcrypted area).
+The RSA public/private keys are contained in the Flipnote executable (in the modcrypted area).